NicolasFlandrois/French-Republican-Calendar/README.md

 We are useing standard Python 3.7 libraries to do all the computation and conversion.
 The Wikipedia modul is used to provide a summary explaination of the French Republican Calendar, along with the URL to it's wikipedia page.

-### Requieremants:
+### Requiremants:
-- wikipedia (cf: requierements.txt)
+- wikipedia (cf: requirements.txt)

-To install requiered dependencies:
+To install required dependencies:

 Either from [Pypi Wikipedia](https://pypi.org/project/wikipedia/) package:

     pip3 install wikipedia

-Or running installation from requierement.txt (Recommended) in terminal:
+Or running installation from requirement.txt (Recommended) in terminal:

     pip3 install -r [path-to-file]/requirements.txt